erikvorhes/dotcom/src/content/was/researching/lazarus/index.md

 ---
 title: Lazarus resurrected
 date: 2005-05-16
+introSummary: |
-introSummary: "Toward a Digital Edition of the Towneley <cite>Lazarus</cite> Play\n\nHuntington MS HM 1, F129--F131"
+  Toward a Digital Edition of the Towneley <cite>Lazarus</cite> Play Huntington MS HM 1, F129--F131
 summary: Thoughts on creating a digital edition of the Lazarus play from the Middle English Towneley plays
 tags:
   - Lazarus